jasonkneen/TiCons-CLI/README.md

 In the CLI, you can add the `trace` (`-t`) option to see exactly what configuration is used based on your options and the smart defaults.

 ## Splashes & 9-Patch
 By default *TiCons* generated [9-Patch splashes](http://www.tidev.io/2014/02/12/android-splash-screens-using-9-patch-images/) for Android.
-You can fall back to cropping to regular images using the `--no-nine` (`-n`) option.
+You can disable this using `--no-nine` (`-n`) option and as an alternative disable cropping as well using `--no-crop` (`-c`) to contain and fill splash screen instead.

 ### 9-Patch best practice
 Understand that *TiCons* will fit your input image inside the `not-long-x` dimensions and then add 9-Patch black pixels to indicate that only the outer most line of pixels on each side should be stretched.
 For best results use a square image of 960x960 pixels that includes the minimal amount of padding, making sure that the outer most pixels are all of the same color.